Skip to content

 Are npm And PyPI plugin-kit-ai Packages Runtime APIs?

-No. They are ways to install the CLI.
-They are not public runtime APIs and they are not SDKs.
+No. They install the CLI.
+They are not runtime APIs and they are not SDKs.

 When Should I Use Bundle Commands?